 The main thing to bear in mind really is that Platinum Pre is more of a ‘standard’ pre workout offering, while Amino Energy is a product more focused on Amino Acids, as the name would suggest.

-Indeed, Amino Energy is marketed as an ‘anytime energy’ product – not just as a pre workout.
+Indeed, Amino Energy is marketed as an ‘anytime’ product – not just as a pre workout.

-Platinum Pre contains a range of ingredients such as L-Citrulline and Beta Alanine to help get you feeling on point at the gym.
+Platinum Pre contains a range of ingredients such as L-Citrulline and Beta Alanine to help support you at the gym.
 We’ll go into more details about this and the ingredients in both products later on.

 Next up on our list is the servings and directions of both products.

-As with most pre workout supplements, you take them both before starting your training session to make sure that you’re feeling full of energy and on point in the gym.
+As with most pre workout supplements, you take them both before starting your training session to help support you at the gym.

 With Platinum Pre, the directions say that you should mix one scoop into a glass of water around 20-30 minutes before training.

 With Amino Energy, you simply mix two scoops 20-30 minutes before training.
-The main difference with Amino Energy is that you can also take it post-workout to help with muscle recovery, or at other stages of the day (but not too close to bedtime as it contains caffeine as a stimulant).
+The main difference with Amino Energy is that you can also take it post-workout as well, or at other stages of the day (but not too close to bedtime as it contains caffeine as a stimulant).

 Platinum Pre, on the other hand, is specifically designed to be consumed as a pre workout supplement to help you get the very most out of your training sessions.